 Deirdre Hanlon - Assistant Secretary

-Deirdre Hanlon is Assistant Secretary with responsibility for Public Transport and Smarter Travel functions within the Department.
+Deirdre Hanlon is Assistant Secretary with responsibility for Public Transport, Sustainability and Climate Change.

 Telephone: +353 1 6041035